BPASA

 Fired stage one impulse was J powered at about 840Ns.
 Stage two added about another 100Ns.
 The complete rocket weighed 14.0 lbs at RSO inspection.

 The main rocket (AKA Ultimate FireBall) reached an altitude of 1272ft and deployed 3ft drogue at apogee.
-Second ejection charge fired at 400ft, but the main jammed, fortunately the very soft muddy ground prevented any damage due to the quick landing.
+Second ejection charge fired at 400ft, but the main jammed, fortunately the very soft muddy ground prevented any damage from the quick landing.

 At 0.6 seconds a Perfectflite MT3G timer will fire the 6x Nitro second stages.